Constraining an exoplanets magnetic field using star-planet interactions: Acknowledgments

-\cite{Lothringer_2018} reported the first indication of an activity cycle in GJ 436 using photometry from APT and revealing a modulation of 7.4 years.
-Later, studies using the same photometric data determined a slightly longer period of $7.75 \pm 0.10$ years \cite{Loyd_2023}.
-From HARPS spectroscopic observations, which we also used to study SPI signals, \cite{Kumar_2022} suggested a period of approximately 6.8 years.
-However, the addition of a new APT epoch (2017-18) shows a possible change in the periodicity of the cycle.
-This data shows a decrease in GJ 436's magnitude which could imply an increase in the activity and spot coverage of the star.
-Contemporary and new observations were taken in another passband (Cousins $R$) by AIT.
-Even though the APT and AIT observe in different bands, we combine both datasets by adding an offset to AIT data calculated from the mean values of the contemporary epochs.
-The combined light curve (Bottom panel in Fig.~\ref{Fig_3}) shows a linear trend toward lower magnitudes.
-Furthermore, the amplitude of the modulation seen in APT data is not apparent in the AIT data after 2020.
-Since we have contemporary monitoring of the star during that time, we can ascribe this change to the star rather than the instrument.\\
+GJ 436's activity cycle has previously been determined using photometry from T12 APT, which showed a modulation of 7.4 years \cite{Lothringer_2018}.
+Other studies using the same photometric data determined a slightly longer period of $7.75 \pm 0.10$ years \cite{Loyd_2023}.
+HARPS spectroscopic observations have shown a period of approximately 6.8 years \cite{Kumar_2022}.
+We reconsider these values because an additional T12 APT epoch (2017-18) is not consistent with them.
+This data shows an increase in GJ 436's brightness which could imply an increase in the activity and spot coverage of the star.
+We use observations in the Cousins $R$ passband using C14 AIT.
+Even though the T12 APT and C14 AIT observe in different bands, we combine both datasets by adding an offset to the AIT data, calculated from the mean values of the epochs in which both facilities were observing.
+The combined light curve (Fig.~\ref{Fig_3} B) shows a linear trend toward higher brightness.
+The amplitude of the modulation seen in T12 APT data is not apparent in the C14 AIT data taken after 2020.
+Since we have contemporary monitoring of the star with both instruments (C14 AIT and T12 APT) during several epochs ($\sim$ 2014 to $\sim$ 2017), we ascribe this change to the star rather than the instrument.\\

-If we compare the photometric and chromospheric long-term time series, we found an anti-correlation between photometric variability and chromospheric activity ($\Delta\phi \not\approx 0$) (Fig.~\ref{Fig_3}), in line with previous studies \cite{dos_Santos_2019,Loyd_2023}.
-This anti-correlation suggests a spot-dominated nature.
-In spot-dominated stars, photometric brightness is at its minimum during the activity maximum, as a larger portion of the stellar surface is covered by spots, which emit less light in the wavelengths typically observed in photometry.
-Conversely, activity indicators, such as the CaII~{\textsc{H\&K}} lines, reach their maximum, consistent with our observations of GJ 436 (Fig.~\ref{Fig_3}).
+We compare the photometric and chromospheric long-term time series and found an anti-correlation between photometric variability and chromospheric activity (Fig.~\ref{Fig_3}), in line with previous studies \cite{dos_Santos_2019,Loyd_2023}.
+This anti-correlation indicates a spot-dominated stellar magnetic activity.
+In spot-dominated stars, photometric brightness is at its minimum during the activity maximum, because a larger portion of the stellar surface is covered by spots, which emit less light in the wavelengths typically observed in photometry.
+Conversely, activity indicators, such as the Ca~{\sc ii}~{\textsc{H\&K}} lines, reach their maximum, consistent with our observations of GJ 436 (Fig.~\ref{Fig_3}).